Medico Guides 2nd Block Physiology Guidelines

 • Take the Lecture of Bone you are going to do.
 The lecture should be the one in which they are teaching you through 3D animation or through real bone.

-• Memorize along with the lecture, prefer to issue Bones from your museum and learn by holding bone along with Lecture & memorize along with it (It is Important as in Proffs models and real bones were asked)
+• Memorize along with the lecture, prefer to issue Bones from your museum and learn by holding bone along with Lecture & memorize along with it.It is Important as in Proffs models and real bones can be asked as well as diagrams from Snell’s (In Last proff , pictures were given both of bony attachments + landmarks)

 • After Lecture, repeat all the landmarks, muscle and ligament attachments by yourself on the bone, or teach some other fellow of yours (choose any option as per your convenience).

-• After that Read BD, you already have mastered the bone now, if some points are left, Mark those and every time you revise the bone again you will only read those different points only.
+• After that Read BD (don’t start to memorize each line as it is quite extensive), you already have mastered the bone now, if some points are left, Mark those and every time you revise the bone again you will only read those different points only.

 • Which Lectures to take for Bone?